-- 1. From the Service Call window, select the Transfer to Job button.
-The Transfer Service Costs to Job window opens. - 2.
-Select the transfer type radio button: - Transfer to Job Transfers the cost amount to the job. - Bill to Job Transfer the billing amount as a cost to the job. - 3.
+- 1. You can transfer the costs or billing amounts from either the: - Service Call window: - i.
+Select Cards > Service Management > Service Manager - ii.
+Open the service call. - iii.
+Select the Transfer to Job button. - · Job Status window: - i.
+Select Inquiry > Job Cost > Job Status - ii.
+Select Call Transfer to open the Service Call Transfers window. - In the Pending Service call Transfers section, right-click on the service call and select Transfer to Job. - 2.
+In the Transfer Service Costs to Job window, select the transfer type radio button: - Transfer to Job Transfers the cost amount to the job. - Bill to Job Transfer the billing amount as a cost to the job. - 3.
 Enter a Batch ID. - 4.
 In the Job Cost Fields section, select an existing Job Number.
-The job information is displayed in this section.

-- 5. In the Mapping section, if Job cost codes were set up for the selected division, they will display by default.
-(See Setting Up Mapping Defaults for Cost Codes2122 above for more information.)
+The job information is displayed in this section. - 5.
+In the Mapping section, if Job cost codes were set up for the selected division, they will display by default.
+(See Setting Up Mapping Defaults for Cost Codes (page 101) for more information.)
 Otherwise, use the lookup to select the Cost Code in Job Cost that you want to map to each Cost Category in Service Management.
-To transfer service cost category transactions to specific job cost codes, see Transaction Mapping2324 below.
+To transfer service cost category transactions to specific job cost codes, see Transaction Mapping (page 102).
 If the cost code does not display, verify that the cost code was not marked inactive on the job in the Job Cost Codes Setup window.
 To verify this, go to Cards > Job Cost > Jobs, select the job and then select Cost Codes.
 If the Inactive check box is marked, the cost code will not display for that job. - 6.
 Select Transfer.
 Select Yes to the confirmation message to begin the transfer.
-If you select Clear and then Continue, the window will be completely cleared and any transaction mapping you've done will be removed. - 7.
-When finished, if successful, you will receive a Transfer successfully completed message.
+If you select Clear and then Continue, the window will be completely cleared and any transaction mapping you've done will be removed.

+7. When finished, if successful, you will receive a Transfer successfully completed message.
 Select OK.
 The General Posting Journal will be available to view or print.
 This report shows the GL transactions created because of the costs being moved.
 The call from which you moved costs is now marked as Closed.